 “Dove defied category norms and established…that the world would be a better place if they made more women feel more beautiful every day.
 And, from this, came the Campaign for Real Beauty,” Hall said.

-Related to this is the Dove Self-Esteem Fund, which was created in 2006 to “act as an agent of change to inspire and educate girls and women about a wider definition of beauty,” the brand says.
+Related to this is the Dove Self-Esteem Fund, which was created to “act as an agent of change to inspire and educate girls and women about a wider definition of beauty,” the brand says.

 And, tied to the Self-Esteem Fund is the Dove BodyThink program, an educational tool for teachers and youth workers that is a “commitment to promoting positive body image messages to young people and the broader community.”

 3. Give Consumers More

 According to Hall, there’s a lot of talk about the shift in power from brands to consumers, but not as much about the shift in the value equation.
 In other words, in order to get more from consumers, brands and marketers need to give consumers more of genuine value.
 This, he said, becomes increasingly important as the touch points between brands and consumers fragment and competition for consumer attention becomes increasingly intense.